Maurmoo/Configure-Active-Directory/README.md

        - Click Save.
        - Restart Client-1 from the Azure portal to apply th

-3. **Restart Client-1**:
-   - Restart Client-1 from the Azure Portal to apply the DNS settings.

 ## Step 3: Test Connectivity Between DC-1 and Client-1